 The peer endpoint also replies with a TerminalCapabilitySetAck indicating that it has received the terminal capability set configurations.

-{Editor’s note: There are two options under study to support the signalling of CLUE messages: H.245 generic messages and/or a SCTP channel. at some point the decision between the SCTP Channel (a WebRTC Data Channel) and H.245 transport will need to be made }

 Phase C - Establishment of audiovisual communication

 The endpoint may initiate [ITU-T H.245] open logical channel procedures to open media streams on the receipt of a TerminalCapabilitySetAck message for H.245 configurations that are not labelled with an encodingID.